-Conditions in the capital markets and the economy generally in the Eurozone showed signs of fragility and volatility, with political tensions in Europe being particularly heightened in the past two years.
+Conditions in the capital markets and the economy generally in the Eurozone showed signs of fragility and volatility, with political tensions in Europe being particularly heightened in the past three years.
 In addition, interest rate spreads among Eurozone countries affected government funding and borrowing rates in those economies.
 A reappearance of political tensions in the Eurozone could have a material adverse effect on the Consumer Group's operating results, financial condition and prospects.

-The UK EU Referendum caused significant volatility in the global stock and foreign exchange markets.
-On 27 October 2017, a Spanish region (Catalonia) unilaterally declared independence from Spain resulting in subsequent intervention by the Spanish Government and causing political, social and economic instability in this region.
+The UK EU Referendum and subsequent negotiations are causing significant volatility in the global stock and foreign exchange markets.
+On 27 October 2017, a Spanish region (Catalonia) declared independence from Spain resulting in subsequent intervention by the Spanish Government and causing political, social and economic instability in this region.
+In 2018, conflicts between the EU and Italy regarding fiscal policy have also contributed to increase instability.
 Following these events, the risk of further instability in the Eurozone cannot be excluded.

-In the past, the European Central Bank ("ECB") and European Council have taken actions with the aim of reducing the risk of contagion in the Eurozone and beyond and improving economic and financial stability.
+In the past, the European Central Bank (the "ECB") and European Council have taken actions with the aim of reducing the risk of contagion in the Eurozone and beyond and improving economic and financial stability.
 Notwithstanding these measures, a significant number of financial institutions throughout Europe have substantial exposures to sovereign debt issued by Eurozone (and other) nations, which may be under financial stress.
 Should any of those nations default on their debt, or experience a significant widening of credit spreads, major financial institutions and banking systems throughout Europe could be adversely affected, with wider possible adverse consequences for global financial market conditions.
-The risk of returning to fragile, volatile and political tensions exists if current ECB policies in place to control the crisis are normalised, the reforms aimed at improving productivity and competition, the banking union and other measures of integration do not progress or anti-European groups succeed.
+The Consumer Group's net exposure to sovereign debt at 31 December 2018 amounted to $\epsilon$ 2,665 million (2.5% of the Consumer Group's total assets at that date) of which the main exposures relate to Spain, Poland, Italy, and Belgium, with net exposure of $\epsilon$ 1,252 million (which were financial assets at fair value through other comprehensive income), $\epsilon$ 647 million, $\epsilon$ 385 million and $\epsilon$ 122 million, respectively.
+The risk of returning to fragile, volatile and political tensions exists if current ECB policies in place to control the crisis are normalised, the reforms aimed at improving productivity and competition do not progress, the closing of the bank union and other measures of integration is not deepened or anti-European groups succeed.

-The Consumer Group has direct and indirect exposure to financial and economic conditions throughout the European Monetary Union, including potential accompanying redenomination risks and uncertainties, still exist in light of the political and economic factors mentioned above.
+The Consumer Group has direct and indirect exposure to financial and economic conditions throughout the Eurozone economies.
+Concerns relating to sovereign defaults or a partial or complete break-up of the European Monetary Union, including potential accompanying redenomination risks and uncertainties, still exist in light of the political and economic factors mentioned above.
 A deterioration of the economic and financial environment could have a material adverse impact on the whole financial sector, creating new challenges in sovereign and corporate lending and resulting in significant disruptions in financial activities at both the market and retail levels.
 This could materially and adversely affect the Consumer Group's operating results, financial position and prospects.